Kotlin/kotlinx.serialization/docs/building.md

 ```

 To open project in Intellij IDEA, first run `./gradlew generateTestProto` from console.
-Make sure you've set an option 'Use Gradle wrapper' on import to use a correct (4.7) version of Gradle.
-Note that Gradle 4.7 is not compatible with Java 10 or 11.
+Make sure you've set an option 'Use Gradle wrapper' on import to use a correct version of Gradle.
-You may also need to mark `runtime/build/generated/source/proto/test/java` as 'Generated source root' to build project without delegating a build to Gradle.
+You may also need to mark `runtime/build/generated/source/proto/test/java` as 'Generated source root' to build project/run tests in IDE without delegating a build to Gradle.
 This requires Kotlin 1.3.11 and higher.

 To use snapshot version of compiler (if you have built it from sources), use flag `-Pbootstrap`.
 To compile and publish all Native artifacts, not only the host one, use `-Pnative.deploy=true`.